shalanah/shalanah/README.md

 I am a frontend engineer with a knack and enthusiasm for exploring new technologies while ensuring that design is user-friendly.
 Never shy to take on new challenges, I love problem solving and working with other developers.

 ## @WHCC
-Lead development of Card, Album, and Simple editors to help photographers craft printed products.
+Lead development of Card, Album, and Simple Editors to help photographers craft printed products.

 ## For fun...